 If it isn’t the leaves and the weather that excites you about fall, then it has got to be the football!
 One of the best things about this time of the year is that the Broncos games will be back on again.
-Now, if you don’t bleed blue and orange, you may find your game viewing options a bit limited, but if you are a Broncos fans, there are lots of different places to go to.
+Now, if you don’t bleed blue and orange, you may find your game viewing options a bit limited, but if you are a Broncos fan, there are lots of different places to catch a game.

-Best of all, a lot of sports bars – or just bars – in general offer up specials on Mondays, Thursdays, and Sundays.
-So, if you do some digging, you will be able to find a number of places where you can get discounts on drink and food.
-If you are in Denver, check out the Govnr’s Tavern or Jake’s Sports and Spirits.
+Best of all, a lot of bars offer up gameday specials on Mondays, Thursdays, and Sundays.
+So, if you do some digging, you will be able to find a number of places where you can get discounts on drinks and food.
+If you’re in Denver, check out the Govnr’s Tavern or Jake’s Sports and Spirits.
 If you are in Colorado Springs, The Public House and Cleats Bar & Grill are the places to go.

 Of course, if you are willing to spend the money, you can always splurge on a couple of tickets.
 There is nothing quite like watching the Broncos take on other teams on their home turf!